Jaminur-Rashid/User_Registration_Using_Beego/README.md

 ```
 Now after entering the data in the form input field press the Register Button and look up in the Beego_Restful_Api server to view the output.
 # Note
-* If any of the input field is invalid the error message is shown in the `Beego_Restful_Api` Project terminal.
+* If any of the input field is invalid the error message is shown in the Buttom of the `user_registration.tpl` page.